josmar-crwdstffng/angular/aio/content/guide/architecture.md

 Angular *NgModules* differ from and complement JavaScript \(ES2015\) modules.
 An NgModule declares a compilation context for a set of components that is dedicated to an application domain, a workflow, or a closely related set of capabilities.
-An NgModule can associate its components with related code, such as services, to form functional units.
+An NgModule can associate components with related code, such as services, to form functional units.

 Every Angular application has a *root module*, conventionally named `AppModule`, which provides the bootstrap mechanism that launches the application.
 An application typically contains many functional modules.